magneticio/vamp.io/content/documentation/installation/installation.md

 HAProxy (VGA) generates logs and make them accessible via open socket - check the [configuration](https://github.com/magneticio/vamp-gateway-agent/blob/master/haproxy.cfg) of `log`.
 VGA is listening on log socket and any new messages is forwarded to Logstash instance.
 Log format is configurable in Vamp configuration [vamp.gateway-driver.haproxy](https://github.com/magneticio/vamp/blob/master/bootstrap/src/main/resources/reference.conf).
-Note that Logstash is listening on UDP port, but in principle any other lister can receive logs forwarded by VGA.
+Note that Logstash is listening on UDP port, but in principle any other listener can receive logs forwarded by VGA.
 Different VGA's can use different Logstash instances.
 Example of different Logstash/Elasticsearch setups can be found [here](https://www.elastic.co/guide/en/logstash/current/deploying-and-scaling.html).